WunderMF/Gid/README.md

 - Notifies when a user comes online or goes offline.
 - Notifies when a user connects or disconnects from a voice channel.
 - Logs all the notifications in a separate channel to avoid spam.
-- Keeps track of when a user was last online.
 - Dynamic @Voice role to mention all users only in voice chat.

 ## Commands